Binghamton University Scholars Program

 - The education abroad program must be for a minimum of 3 credits.

-3. Summer Internship Experience
+3. Summer Session or Winter Session Internship Experience

 Internship experiences can serve various purposes.
 For students developing their interests, an internship can help increase awareness of the many different kinds of organizations related to "the world of work," build early professional experience and sometimes help students discover what they don't want to do.
 For others with more defined career interests, an internship can help a student apply knowledge in work settings and gain professional experience needed to be competitive for employment while further developing a professional network.